numpy/numpy/doc/neps/nep-XXXX-SIMD-optimizations.rst

 possible loops for the architecture.
 Some packagers may prefer to limit the number of loops in order to limit the size of the binaries, we would hope they would still support a wide range of families of architectures.
-Note this problem already exists in the Intel MKL offering.
+Note this problem already exists in the Intel MKL offering, where the binary package includes an extensive set of alternative shared objects (DLLs) for various CPU alternatives.

 Source builds
 `````````````

-TBD
-- Setting the baseline and set of runtime-dispatchable ISA extensions
-- Behavior when compiler or hardware doesn't support a requested ISA extension
+See "Detailed Description" below.
+A source build where the packager knows
+details of the target machine could theoretically produce a smaller binary by
+choosing to compile only the loops needed by the target via command line
+arguments.

 How to run benchmarks to assess performance benefits
 ````````````````````````````````````````````````````